oppia/creator-documentation/docs/admins/guide.rst

 Developing a Chapter Outline
 -----------------------------

 Chapter outlines will serve as a guide for lesson creators when :ref:`creating an exploration <create>` for that chapter.
-The outlines will inform as to what the exploration should contain.
+The outlines will
+ * inform as to what the exploration should contain,
+ * ensure that explorations have a unified theme, and
+ * have prerequisite and acquired skills for each lesson clearly described.